miamtech/miam-sdk/README.md

 #### Handle basket

-For a mapping purpose we'll creat a function that will tranform your product into  `RetailerProduct`
+For a mapping purpose we'll create a function that will tranform your product into  `RetailerProduct`

 ```kotlin
 data class RetailerProduct(val retailerId :String , val quantity: Int, val name: String?)